moonmaster9000/specdown/README.markdown

     todo.should be_empty
     ```

-However, in doing so, I feel that in this particular case, we've sacrificied the readability (and utility) of our README.
+However, we've sacrificied the readability (and utility) of our README by doing so.

 ## Setting up your test environment